 If you’ve got a website that’s getting minimal monthly views and visits, you have two choices: either sacrifice a huge chunk of your time to learn all the online marketing strategies and SEO techniques yourself, or hire someone – an online marketer – to do it for you.

 Conversion: Your Leads Aren’t Converting

 Directly related to the previous example; let’s say your website is getting a decent number of visitors and views each month.
 There’s also a healthy amount of engagement going on between you, your content, and your consumer base.
 They’re commenting on your videos, sharing your articles, or mentioning you in social media posts.
-You do not want the attention.
+You do not want for attention.